atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

 * If any of the above checks fail, SC 1.2.4 and this baseline fail

 ## Advisory: Tips for streamlined test processes
-* Testing synchronized media is different to testing audio-only content (test #18).
+* Testing synchronized media is different to testing audio-only content (test #18) and video-only content (test #19).
-* It is preferable to have the media on the main page for all users captioned and audio described, as current technology permits this.
-It is acceptable to have separate files for captioned and/or audio described versions.
 * Synchronized media players may software or HTML.

 ### Sufficient Techniques